haarry9/KazeHireAI/to-do.md

 ---

-## Phase 9: Interview Feedback & Summary (Interviewer)
+## Phase 9: Interview Feedback & Summary (Interviewer) - SKIPPED FOR MVP

 ### Must (Core Requirements)

-- [ ]  Implement API routes: `POST /api/interviews/[id]/feedback`, `GET /api/interviews/assigned`
+- [ ]  **SKIPPED FOR MVP**: Implement API routes: `POST /api/interviews/[id]/feedback`, `GET /api/interviews/assigned`
-- [ ]  Implement frontend components: Interviewer dashboard (assigned interviews), feedback form with status dropdown and text box
+- [ ]  **SKIPPED FOR MVP**: Implement frontend components: Interviewer dashboard (assigned interviews), feedback form with status dropdown and text box
-- [ ]  Trigger `@google/genai` to generate summary and fit score from feedback
+- [ ]  **SKIPPED FOR MVP**: Trigger `@google/genai` to generate summary and fit score from feedback
-- [ ]  Store summary and raw feedback in the database
+- [ ]  **SKIPPED FOR MVP**: Store summary and raw feedback in the database

 ### Should (Associated)

-- [ ]  Prevent re-generation of the summary once approved
+- [ ]  **SKIPPED FOR MVP**: Prevent re-generation of the summary once approved

+**MVP Notes for Phase 9:**
+- ❌ **SKIPPED FOR MVP**: Since we already have interview data with feedback and AI summaries in the database, we decided to skip implementing the interviewer feedback workflow for the MVP
+- ❌ **SKIPPED FOR MVP**: The interview table already contains 3 completed interviews with raw feedback, AI summaries, and fit scores
+- ❌ **SKIPPED FOR MVP**: This functionality can be implemented in a future version when we need live interviewer input

 ---